I am an AmeriCorps NCCC member with questions about my service/benefits, who should I contact?

 While on site, NCCC expects teams to follow state, local, and NCCC guidance for COVID-19, as well as sponsor and site-specific guidance.
 Members will maximize their safety by following this guidance, including wearing face coverings and maintaining social distancing in all interactions with community members.
 NCCC staff will continue to visit teams on site to provide programmatic support, in addition to being in regular communication.

 In prior years, members transitioned between projects by returning to campus and then deploying to a new project site from campus.
-Moving forward, we expect transitions between projects will happen in the field to reduce travel for teams. [updated 8/21]
+Moving forward, transitions between projects may occur either on campus or in the field, based on prevailing COVID-19 conditions and to maximize the safety of members. [updated 10/15/2021]

-16. What happens when new members arrive on campus?
-Will they have to quarantine?
+18. What happens when new members arrive on campus?

 These FAQs do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.
 You should refer to CNCS’s statute and regulations for applicable requirements.